 The HPV test is designed to identify those at a higher risk of cervical cancer at an early stage.
-More information on HPV testing is available on www.timetoscreen.nz/cervical-screening.
+More information on HPV testing is available at https://info.health.nz/keeping-healthy/cancer-screening/cervical-screening.

 Cervical screening is primarily an HPV test which involves a vaginal swab.
 This can be done as a self-test or by a clinician.